egeorjon/GoLyat/README.md

 * Install [Hugo](https://gohugo.io),
 * and create a new site ([procedure](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site)).

-Then **Goliath** can be deployed as many other themes, with 3 possible ways:
+Then **Goyat** can be deployed as many other themes, with 3 possible ways:

 1. Git clone
 2. Git submodule